Tesla's AI5 Chip Hits Tape-Out: What It Means for Optimus and the Humanoid Robot Race

 Tesla's humanoid robot program has been, charitably, a moving target.
 First announced in 2021, Optimus has gone through several public iterations โ from a person in a bodysuit to increasingly capable prototypes that can sort objects, fold laundry (slowly), and walk across uneven terrain (carefully).

 But the AI5 tape-out gives the program something it's been missing: a hardware anchor.
 If AI5 enters mass production in 2027, and Tesla's stated goal is to have Optimus units working in its own factories by late 2026 to early 2027, the timelines are converging.
-Early Optimus units may run on AI4 or development hardware, but the mass-production robot โ the one Tesla wants to eventually sell for "less than $20,000" โ now has its brain on a manufacturing roadmap.
+Early Optimus units may run on AI4 or development hardware.
+But the mass-production robot โ the one Tesla wants to eventually sell for "less than $20,000" โ now has its brain on a manufacturing roadmap.

 Musk also teased AI6 and Dojo3 chips in development.
-AI6 would presumably be the next next generation, while Dojo3 relates to Tesla's custom training supercomputer.
+AI6 would presumably be the next-next generation, while Dojo3 relates to Tesla's custom training supercomputer.
 The cascade of custom silicon suggests Tesla is building a full vertical stack: training on Dojo, inference on AI-series chips, all feeding into both autonomous vehicles and Optimus.

 Where Tesla Stands in the Humanoid Race